-Sex Offender Registry 33

-Safety and Security 33

 Emergency Action Plan (EAP) .
-34

-Di iscipline .
-38
+32

+Discipline .
+35

-Conflict Resolution Policy 38
+Conflict Resolution Policy .
+35

-Student Discipline 38
+Student Discipline .
+36

-Judicial Procedures 39
+Judicial Procedures .
+36

+academic calendar .
+37

+2024-2025 .
+37

 Academic Calendar 39

 LETTER FROM THE PRESIDENT

 Dear Student,

 Welcome to NEBC!
 These are exciting days to be at NEBC.
 From its inception, through the opening years, to today one thing is clear at this college.
 God is at work in and through NEBC, its students, staff, and faculty.
 We want you to know that we are excited you have joined us, as we join God at work in the Northeast!
 You are important to us!
 We want to do everything we can to encourage, support, and help you succeed at NEBC!